 Updated contents for you:

 This blog post summarises the results from the 2017-2018 survey.
-The new 2020 survey report was published in May 2020.
-Download the latest survey report "Fingertip access to the latest trends in professional apps" -
+The latest survey report was published in April 2022.
+Download the latest survey report "Professional app trends 2022 - 37 things you wish you'd known earlier" :

 Or, download the earlier 2017-2018 survey results in report format:

 Editor's note: This blog post was first published on 23 Nov 2018.
-It was updated 11 May 2020 to include links to downloading the new, 2020 survey report.
+It was updated in April 2022 to include a link to downloading the new, 2022 survey report.